AadityaJVin/ZTNA-Device-Fingerprinting/README.md

 # TPM-Bound-Fingerprint

+Learning project on TPM-bound device fingerprinting and hardware identity.

 TPM-Bound-Fingerprint is a learning project that demonstrates how to generate a device fingerprint securely tied to the Trusted Platform Module (TPM).
 By binding system attributes with TPM-backed cryptographic functions, the project explores techniques for creating a tamper-resistant hardware identity.
 The purpose is to gain hands-on experience with trusted hardware, device identification, and security primitives.

 ## Quick Start